Cross, Clarence(born: 1916)

 He was a registered architect in Ohio and Indiana and had a private practice while also employed in Civil Engineering at Wright-Patterson Air Force Base in Dayton, OH.
 He retired from the Air Force Base in 1971.

 Cross was a founding partner in 1969 of the firm Cross, Curry, de Weaver, Randall and Associates; the firm was dissolved in 1997.
-Some of Cross' work includes his role as designer of the Second Baptist Church in Ford City, PA, and the Tabernacle Baptist Church in Dayton.
+Some of Cross's work includes his role as designer of the Second Baptist Church in Ford City, PA and the Tabernacle Baptist Church in Dayton.

-For a more detailed account of Clarence Cross and his accomplishments, see his entry in African American Architects, a biographical dictionary, 1865-1945, edited by D. S. Wilson.
+For a more detailed account of Clarence Cross and his accomplishments, see African American Architects, a biographical dictionary, 1865-1945, edited by D. S. Wilson.